tuzhaopeng/NMT-Coverage/README.md

 For any comments or questions, please  email <a href="mailto:tuzhaopeng@gmail.com">the first author</a>.

 NMT-Coverage is on top of lisa-groudhog (https://github.com/lisa-groundhog/GroundHog).
-It requires Theano0.9 or above version
+It requires Theano0.9 or above version.

 Installation
 ------------